Skip to content

 1. Expectation matters.
 Given an action (button press) we expect an outcome.
 We make a prediction, using our internal model of the world.
 And if the result fits our prediction, we feel Agency about it.

 2. Performance biases.
-We humans really do like to good at what we are doing.
+We humans really do like to be good at what we are doing.
 And thus, we tend to rather attribute preferrable outcomes to our own actions: If it wins, it's me.